 The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-This role is fulfilled by the Responsible Officer, herself a qualified accountant and member of the board of trustees.
+Internal audits are carried out twice a financial year by the Herts for Learning audit department.
+Categories to be tested are decided upon by the Resources committee and all findings reported to the EFA at year end together with external audit findings.
+Internally our Chief Financial Officer is a qualified accountant and attends the trust board meetings as required.